Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 _Example of a mathematics curriculum.
 Lessons progress from simpler topics to more complex ones, with each building on the last._

-When we think about how reinforcement learning actually works, the primary learning signal is a scalar reward received occasionally throughout training.
+When we think about how reinforcement learning actually works, the learning signal is reward received occasionally throughout training.
 The starting point when training an agent to accomplish this task will be a random policy.
 That starting policy will have the agent running in circles, and will likely never, or very rarely achieve the reward for complex